jattanjie21/CSharp-Practice/README.md

 - Fork and Clone project repo.
 - Happy coding.

-Usage:
+# How To Contribute
 Project is designed to target both beginners and intermediate .net developers with the aim of adding tasks and solutions to the project.
 It has a unit test solution but nevermind if you are new to the concept just focus on the task solution project.
+After going through the installation section some of the links recommended all have a set of questions or task to solve choose from any or if you feel like adding a new link you can also do that.

-Contributing: Larger projects often have sections on contributing to their project, in which contribution instructions are outlined.
-Sometimes, this is a separate file.
-If you have specific contribution preferences, explain them so that other developers know how to best contribute to your work.
-To learn more about how to help others contribute, check out the guide for setting guidelines for repository contributors.
+# Credits

-Credits: Include a section for credits in order to highlight and link to the authors of your project.
+All accepted contributions from authors will get their github links highligted here.

 # Links
 https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=net50